tdwg/vocab/documentation-specification.md

 **Label** (required) - The label is a word or short phrase that serves as a human-readable name for the term.

 **Value** (required for controlled vocabularies, not applicable to metadata schemes) - A string that is unique within a controlled vocabulary that identifies the concept in the context of a text-based metadata transfer system.
-The value should consist of [unicode characters?].
+The value should consist of Unicode characters.

 **Term IRI** (required) - The HTTP IRI that uniquely identifies the current term